MicrosoftDocs/fabric-docs/docs/real-time-intelligence/database-entity-diagram.md

 ## What do you see in entity diagram view?

-When you open entity diagram view, you see the connections between all the items in the KQL database.
+When you open entity diagram view, you see the dependencies between all the items in the KQL database.

 <!-- Image of Lineage view -->